 Well above the resonance density, $\theta_B(r)\simeq\pi/2$ so that the eigenstates are $\ket{r_3}\approx\ket{\bar\nu_e}$ and $\ket{r_4}\approx-\ket{\nu_x}$ as expected from Fig. \ref{eigenvalues}.
 Well below the resonance density $\theta_B(r)\simeq 0$ in which case the flavor contents of eigenstates are switched as is also shown in Fig. \ref{eigenvalues}.
 At the resonance density where $\theta_B=\pi/4$, the energy eigenstates are maximal mixtures of flavor eigenstates.
 In that sense

 can be used a measure of the width of the resonance because it will be different from zero as long as energy eigenstates are mixtures of flavor eigenstates.
-This quantity is plotted in Fig. \ref{resonance widths} against density at different post bounce times.
+This quantity is plotted in Fig. \ref{resonance widths} against density at different post-bounce times.
 The solid blue line is for $t=1\mbox{ s}$, the red dashed line is for $t=3\mbox{ s}$, and green dashed-doted line for $t=5\mbox{ s}$.
 The points at which $\sin^2\!2\theta_B=1$ (i.e., the resonance points) coincide because the plot is in density scale and SFP resonance occurs at a specific density.
-But the physical location of the SFP resonance moves closer to the center of the supernova at later post bounce times as the overall density drops.
+But the physical location of the SFP resonance moves closer to the center of the supernova at later post-bounce times as the overall density drops.
 This can also be seen in Fig. \ref{fig:baryonProfileShock} where the horizontal line representing the SFP resonance crosses the density distributions at increasingly smaller radii.
 While this is true for both the realistic and the fitted density distributions, the latter is used in Fig. \ref{resonance widths}.
 An important observation is that the SFP resonance region, i.e. the region for which $\sin^2\!2\theta_B(r)$ is significantly different from zero, becomes increasingly wider in density scale at later post-bounce times.
 It happens because as the resonance moves inward it occurs in a region where the magnetic field is stronger.
 According to Eq. (\ref{theta SFP}) a stronger magnetic field at a given density means a larger $\theta_B(r)$.
 The widening of SFP resonance with post-bounce time will be important in what follows.
+However, there is no similar widening effect for the MSW resonance.

-There is no similar widening effect for the MSW resonance.
 MSW resonance occurs in the outer regions where the magnetic field is weaker.
-In accordance with the decomposition in Eq. (\ref{distant decomposition}), neutrino and antineutrino oscillations decouple if $H_\mu(r)$ can be ignored.
+For this reason, $H_\mu(r)$ can be ignored in the decomposition given by Eq. (\ref{distant decomposition}) so that the neutrino and antineutrino oscillations decouple.
 In this case, Fig. \ref{eigenvalues} tells us that the dynamics of $\ket{r_1}-\ket{r_4}$ decouple from the dynamics of $\ket{r_2}-\ket{r_3}$ in both hierarchies.
-With this approximation, a resonance occurs when the diagonal elements of $H_{\nu \leftrightarrow \nu}(r)$ or $H_{\bar\nu \leftrightarrow \bar\nu}(r)$ become equal, i.e. when
+With this approximation, MSW resonance occurs when the diagonal elements of $H_{\nu \leftrightarrow \nu}(r)$ or $H_{\bar\nu \leftrightarrow \bar\nu}(r)$ become equal, i.e. when

 Here the $+$ sign is for neutrinos and $-$ signs is for antineutrinos.
 Resonance condition in Eq. (\ref{msw resonance}) holds only for neutrinos in NH, and only for antineutrinos in IH.
 Since we focus on NH, the resonating eigenstates can be written as